 - The car’s engine echoes throughout the garage.

-Right here we have a visual and auditory link to Danny’s dialogue.
-The morning light and the now-working-car.
-Believe it or not, but our brains are actually smart enough to piece these bits of information together and work out that Joe has fixed the car.
-Joe then says ‘Goodbye Danny’ for clarification.
+Right here, we have a visual and auditory link to Danny’s dialogue.
+The morning light and the now-working car.
+Believe it or not, our brains are smart enough to piece these bits of information together and work out that Joe has fixed the car.
+Joe then says, ‘Goodbye Danny’ for clarification.

-This is in no way a rule you must follow, however, it allows us to omit a few useless shots and saves the production time.
+This is not a rule you must follow; however, it allows us to omit a few useless shots and saves production time.
 After all, time is money.

-Nevertheless, you must clearly show the element that signifies the time change, whether it be visual or auditory, as it will leave them confused.
-Just look at the controversial scene from The Dark Knight Rises where Bruce Wayne is suddenly back in Gotham with no explanation on how he got there when he was near enough paralysed halfway around the world.
-Maybe if we were shown a quick clip of Bruce activating a Bat-Pod, we would see less arguing on the IMDB boards.
+Nevertheless, you must clearly show the element that signifies the time change, whether visual or auditory, as it will leave them confused.
+Just look at the controversial scene from The Dark Knight Rises where Bruce Wayne is suddenly back in Gotham with no explanation on how he got there when he was near enough paralyzed halfway around the world.
+It sparked internet debates for years to follow.

 Finally, we will look at the comic transition.
-This is where we juxtapose the current scene, and cut to another displaying a stark opposite of the information that was given to us in the first.
-It’s usually used for comedic effect.
-Even if the film isn’t a comedy.
+This is where we juxtapose the current scene and cut to another displaying a stark opposite of the information given to us in the first.
+It’s usually used for comedic effect even if the film isn’t a comedy.

-So there we have it, a few methods where the CUT TO: transition is put to good use.
+So there we have a few methods where the CUT TO transition is put to good use.

-Remember, writers use the CUT TO: transition sparingly, if your script looks like the following, it’s not the transition is not being used correctly.
+Remember, writers use the CUT TO transition sparingly; if your script looks like the following, the transition is not being used correctly.